pluginever/wp-content-pilot/readme.txt

 == Description ==

-**[Content Pilot - Autoblogging & Affiliate Marketing Suite](https://wpcontentpilot.com/)** automatically posts contents from various sources based on the predefined keywords.
-It helps you to create high-quality WordPress blog posts and inject your affiliate link automatically.
+**[Content Pilot - Autoblogging & Affiliate Marketing Suite](https://wpcontentpilot.com/)** automatically posts content from various sources based on predefined keywords.
+It helps you to create high-quality WordPress blog posts and automatically inject your affiliate link.

-The plugin keeps posting articles on your site at a predefined interval using your chosen keywords and sources and maintaining your website fresh and updated.
-Content Pilot also inserts your affiliate links automatically, so you get your commission from the vendors.
+The plugin keeps posting articles on your site at a predefined interval using your chosen keywords and sources, keeping your website fresh and up to date.
+Content Pilot also automatically inserts your affiliate links, so you get your commission from the vendors.

 = ✨ Content Pilot Features: =
 Here is the detailed breakdown of all the features that we ship with Content Pilot to make it suitable for various cases!

-* **Content Spinner**: Integration of spinning software which makes it possible to create unique automatic content (3rd party paid tool).
+* **Content Spinner**: Integration of spinning software, which makes it possible to create unique automatic content (3rd-party paid tool).
 * **Template Editor**:  Control how auto-published posts will look using the supported template tags of the module.
 * **Post Categories**:  The plugin will automatically insert these categories with newly published posts.
 * **Post Tags**:  The plugin will automatically insert these tags with newly published posts.
 * **Post Translation (PRO)**:  Translate any article from any language to your selected language on the fly.
 * **Post Meta (PRO)**:  Make use of post meta to suit best with your theme and 3rd party plugins.
-* **Search Replace(PRO)**:  Run search-replace in the auto-publish post to better control your need.
+* **Search Replace(PRO)**:  Run search-replace in the auto-publish post to better control your needs.
 * **Automatic Affiliation (PRO)**:  Automatically insert your affiliate code to boost your affiliate commissions.

 === 💻 Find Out More: ===